 Energy: Self renewable energy.

 Phase of the project: We sent the first plans and volume studies to Argentina for comments and further work.
-Our goal is to start building by the autumn/spring in Argentina.
+We are working on getting the building permits in order to start building in January.
 In parallell, AUG along with people understood in the subject, studies the way to plant carandillo closer to the land of the new building to avoid the collection in the forest.
 AUG together with VELOUR is also trying to support the artisans through the design of a catalogue and blog in order to make it easier form them to sell their own products.

 More about Pilaga